Master's Degree Programme in East Asian Studies

-The following four selection criteria will be used when assessing the applicants:
+The following four programme-specific selection criteria will be used when assessing the applicants:

 - The East Asia contents and relevance of previous degree studies; this includes exchange studies in East Asia

 - Academic performance in previous studies

-- Knowledge of East Asian languages, verified appropriately (transcripts, certificates etc.)
+- Knowledge of East Asian languages, verified appropriately (transcripts, official certificates etc.)

 Each of these criteria is graded on a scale of 0 to a maximum of 1 (0, 0.25, 0.5, 0.75, and 1.0).
 The application requirements and selection criteria needs to be documented with certified documents.

-The Letter of motivation is included as an item in the electronic application form and not attached as a separate document.
+The motivation letter is included as an item in the electronic application form and not attached as a separate document.
 Describe briefly:

 - your study background

 - how you have become interested in study of East Asia

-- what motivates you to study East Asia and apply to EAST in Turku
+- what motivates you to study East Asia and apply to EAST at the University of Turku

 - what are your topics and areas of interest in East Asia, including your tentative thesis research topic, and what are your future aspirations.

 - Add the name and contact information (affiliation, e-mail) of two academic references, of whom at least one has been the main supervisor of your previous studies.